open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

    * If you are using Azure Blob Storage, include ``AzureBlobStorageonIoTEdge`` in the argument list above.
-   * When you run the command above, it will pull some values from your OEI ``build/.env`` file.
+   * When you run the command above, it will pull some values from your Open EII ``build/.env`` file.
 If the ``build/.env`` file is configured incorrectly, you may run into issues.

 The above command will generate two files: ``./example.template.json`` and ``config/example.amd64.json``.
 The first is a deployment template, and the second is the fully populated/generated configuration for Azure IoT Hub.
-In executing the script above, you should have a manifest which includes the Azure Bridge, Simple Subscriber, as well as the OEI video ingestion service.
+In executing the script above, you should have a manifest which includes the Azure Bridge, Simple Subscriber, as well as the Open EII video ingestion service.

 The list of services given to the bash script can be changed if you wish to run different services.